Padumlal Punnalal Bakshi

-Padumlal Punnalal Buxy (27 May 1894 – 18 December 1971) was a Hindi essayist.
-From 1920 to 1925 he edited the famous "Saraswati magazine ".He also wrote many well known children’s poems such as “Bhudiya Chala Rahi Thi Chakki” and many more.
+Padumlal Punnalal Bakshi (27 May 1894 – 18 December 1971) was a Hindi essay writer who did his schooling from Khairagarh and higher education at Banaras Hindu University(BHU).
+From 1920 to 1925 he edited the famous "Saraswati magazine ".He also wrote many well known children’s poems and renowned essays such as “Bhudiya Chala Rahi Thi Chakki”,"Kya Likhun?","Shatdal" alongside famous essay collections like Panchavan,Padavan and Kuchh.